 Most software engineers view themselves as creative.
 They want to be making something useful from lines of computer code.
 This has led the development side of software generation to look down on the testing side, hence the derogatory term ‘tester’ versus ‘software engineer’.
 In truth, some of the most valuable talent in any software house are the software engineers who have a quality perspective.
 These are people who can look at a design for what can go wrong and see that as clearly as they see the process for making it go right.
 A software quality engineer who can understand the code, its intentions, its design and see where its likely pitfalls are is invaluable.

-Myth #5 – Testing Adds No Value to Software Products
+Myth #5 – Software Testing Adds No Value

 Quality is an expense.
 Development is a profit center.
 This has become a given in the business accounting world.
 The effect is that justification of quality expenditures on tools, training and such is much more difficult than it is for development.
 This idea that quality doesn’t add value comes out of a failure to realize that, without it, the lack of product quality will result in a significant loss of product revenue.